Belleville: 613-966-8060 | Cobourg: 905-372-2237 | Kingston: 613-548-7070 | Trenton: 613-394-0707

 Discover Life after Bankruptcy

 Filing for bankruptcy is a difficult decision.
-However, it is possible to recover from the poor credit rating after you are discharged from bankruptcy.
-To help you accomplish this F. J. Zielski & Associates Inc has a seven step plan:
+However, it is possible to recover from a poor credit rating after you are discharged from bankruptcy.
+To help you accomplish this, F. J. Zielski & Associates Inc has a seven-step plan:

 Step 1: Complete your bankruptcy in the shortest time you can.